A printed photo in an album can easily last 20+ years without deterioration.

 Why different storage formats? 🔗

-If you store your data on different formats, hopefully the formats will have different lifespans.
+If you store your data on different formats, the hope is that the different formats will have different lifespans.
 When one copy fails before the other, it gives you time to make a new copy.

 There are several problems with this line of reasoning, though.

-Storage formats available to consumers are typically only hard drives and optical storage media (CD-R, DVD-R, or BD-R).
+The first issue is that storage formats available to consumers are typically only hard drives and optical storage media (CD-R, DVD-R, or BD-R).
 The latest optical storage technology (as of July, 2020), is quad-layer blue ray which can store 100GB per disk.
 External hard drives are regularly in the 6-12TB range, which are 60-120x larger.
-Backing up a 12TB hard drive on optical media would be ridiculous: it would take 120 BD-R disks (and $1,400 in media, using $12 M-Discs).
+Backing up a $150 12TB hard drive on optical media would be ridiculously herculean and expensive: it would take 120 BD-R disks, and $1,400 in media, using $12 M-Discs.

 Why 3-2-1 isn’t enough: data integrity 🔗

-All commonly available storage formats eventually suffer from “bit rot,” data degradation or corruption.
+All commonly available storage formats eventually suffer from data degradation or corruption.